Animenosekai/translate/README.md

 # `translatepy` (originally: translate)

+> **Warning**
+> You are currently on the `next` branch.
+This branch contains the most up-to-date code for `translatepy` but might be unstable and is not suitable for anything other than development.

 ### An aggregation of multiple translation API

 ***Translate, transliterate, get the language of texts in no time with the help of multiple APIs!***